Guessing games – A2-B1

 In the first game (Guess the word), a student explains a word and their teammates need to guess it.
 The student can do it by giving examples.
 They can also try to define the word.
 Students get a point for each word they guess in one minute.
 In the online version of the task, each student gets three words to explain in a minute.
 There are two sets of twenty-five words.

 The second of the pre-intermediate and intermediate ESL games is called 5-second rule.
 A student gets a category (e.g. pizza toppings, things you can see in the street, types of soup) and needs to come up with three things for it.
 The challenge is that they only have five seconds to do it, so the game is fast and fun.
-There are two sets of twenty-five categories in the lesson.
+There are two sets of twenty-five categories in the worksheet.

 The third game is called 20 questions.
 A student gets a word and others need to guess what the word is by asking the student yes or no questions.
-Some examples are provided in the lesson to give students some ideas for questions.
+Some examples are provided in the worksheet to give students some ideas for questions.
 There are two sets of twenty-five words for students to guess.

 OTHER (PRE-)INTERMEDIATE ESL GAMES: COFFEEPOT AND PASSWORD